SainsburyWellcomeCentre/NeuralPlayground/documents/ROADMAP.md

 3. Agent
       > Implement an hippocampal and entorhinal cortex models of your choice (eg. Tolman-Eichenbaum Machine (TEM).
 Whittington, 2020, An oscillatory interference model of grid cell firing.
 Burgess, 2007).

-      >  Develope a new model.
+      >  Devellope a new model.

 4. Experiments
     > Add Experimental Data (eg. Barry et al., 2012, Chen et al., 2018).